wendybarrios/supermario-api/README.md

 ## Optimizations

 While I improve this project, I hope to added additional characters and even store pictures of the characters themselves.
+As the database grows, I'll also like to used a cloud service to store my data.

 ## Lessons Learned:
+I learned that I enjoy backend stuff.
+It was a great learning experience to further explore how API's work under the hood.